sagarambilpure/Quiz_Game_over_wifi/README.txt

 Admin can filter, search and sort desirably

-------Settings to be done------- create a empty database in mql named 'quizgame' (can be changed accordingly in settings.py) run manage.py
+------Settings to be done------- create a empty database in mysql named 'quizgame' (can be changed accordingly in settings.py) run manage.py

 -----Note-----